ibm-cloud-docs/mqcloud/mqoc_connect_onprem.md

 ## Connection via IBM MQ Internet Pass-thru

 Existing users of MQ Internet Pass-Thru will be familiar with this method of connectivity using HTTPS ( and particularly HTTPS tunnelling).
-A more detailed overview of this approach is available at [MQ IPT  Knowledge Base ](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_9.0.0/com.ibm.mq.ipt.doc/ipt0000_.htm).
+A detailed overview of this approach is available at [MQ IPT  Knowledge Base ](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_9.0.0/com.ibm.mq.ipt.doc/ipt0000_.htm).

 This method may be most suitable for communication which must pass through a standard firewall configuration, and HTTP/HTTPS traffic is the most appropriate.